George P. Boucher, MD

 As a Doctor of Physical Medicine and Rehabilitation (Physiatrist), I diagnose and non-surgically treat a variety of conditions that ultimately affect how someone functions in their daily lives.
 I treat people who are experiencing neck pain, low-back pain, joint pain, muscle pain and nerve pain.
 I also evaluate and treat people who have suffered strokes, spinal cord injuries and head injuries.

-Having been a teacher prior to pursuing a career in medicine, much the time I spend with patients focuses on education.
+Having been a teacher prior to pursuing a career in medicine, much of the time I spend with patients focuses on education.
 That is, having the patient come to understand their condition, its cause(s) and what they can do to be an active participant in their own treatment plan.

 It is not surprising that after medical school, I chose to specialize in Physical Medicine and Rehabilitation.
 I have always been interested in how the human body moves, functions, and performs.
 I received my Bachelor of Education degree in Physical Education from McGill University in Montreal, Quebec.
 I then earned a master’s degree in Biomechanics, also at McGill.
 I personally recognize the benefits of physical activity and exercise and take every opportunity to educate my patients in this respect.